You can’t help someone who doesn’t want to be helped? True or false?

 This part of recovery is fully dependent on creating a new environment; one where they can live in a community of healthy and positive thinking that will sustain a gratifying life and help refrain from relapse.

-For example, a mother who is an addict who has lost her children to the foster system is not allowed to see or talk to her children as it will “destabilize” the child’s progress.
+For example, a mother who is an addict who has lost her children to the system is not allowed to see or talk to her children, as it will “destabilize” the child’s progress.

 If you take everything away from someone, what is their reason to live?
 What do they have to look forward to?
 What will motivate them to change?

-With nothing, she will return back to her old ways.
+With nothing, she will return to her old ways.

-Whether you’re a substance user or not, community, social connections and environment play a huge role in our lives affecting our cellular make up and genomic sequence.
+Community, social connections, and environment play a huge role in our lives, affecting our cellular makeup and genomic sequence.

 When an individual is ready to change and their heart is open, we can begin to guide their thinking process and rewire their neurological pathways so that the number of positive pathways outnumber the negative until it becomes unconscious.